 Skip to main content

 Beta The Plane MCP Server is currently in Beta.
 Some aspects of the API may change.
 While MCP is standardized, it is also rapidly evolving.
 The Plane MCP Server aims to provide a stable implementation for developers to build robust AI-powered applications.
-Please send any issues to support@plane.so.
+Please send any issues to [email protected].

 Prerequisites

-• Node.js: Version 20 or later (LTS recommended)
+• Node.js: Version 22 or later

 • npx: Comes bundled with npm